10 Sep How a constitutional monarchy is a chain around democracy

 So the insidious effect on society of having a head of state be the monarchy is the validation it gives to a class system.
 Combined with the weakness to democracy through reserve powers of a governor general.
 The language conveyed is that of an undemocratic structuring within the Australian political spectrum.

 Given that the Australian government is one that aims to achieve full democracy then it seems entirely appropriate to look at what it would mean for the country to become a republic.
 Relying again on language I will again refer to the dictionary for the meaning of a republic:

 A state in which supreme power is held by the people and their elected representatives, and which has an elected or nominated president rather than a monarch.

-That appears to be some very powerful democratic language that could be very meaningful in terms of Australia being able to further its position of democratic rule.
+This appears to be very powerful democratic language that could be very meaningful in terms of Australia being able to further its position of democratic rule.
 After all we may not all have a chance at becoming a Queen, King, Prince or Princess but we should within a democratic country use the language that enables us all the opportunity to become the head of state.
 That language begins with the word Republic.
-For the question is better understood when we ask ourselves do we want our democracy weakened by a monarchy as the head of state or do we want to strengthen our democratic ideals through the establishment of a republic?
+The question is better understood when we ask ourselves do we want our democracy weakened by a monarchy as the head of state or do we want to strengthen our democratic ideals through the establishment of a republic?
 In even simpler terms a weak democracy or strong democracy, which would the Australian people prefer?

 Some poems inspired by my reading and research of the monarchy.

 Words weave in and out of our lives